hajasattila/login-main/README.md

 # login

-My first own login and registration program.
+My first login and registration program.
 Written in python, with a simple GUI.

 ------------------------------------------------------------------------------------------------------------------------